 In this article, we will take an in-depth look at the Korg B1SP, compare it to similar digital pianos, and ultimately decide whether or not the Korg B1SP is worth the money.

-And to better help you, please take a moment to view the interactive table below, which allows you to directly compare the Korg B1SP to other notable digital pianos on the market.
+And to better help you, please take a moment to view the interactive table below, which allows you to directly compare the Korg B2SP (the successor to the Korg B1SP) to other notable digital pianos on the market.

 How Much Does the Korg B1SP Cost?